Libraries and Archives

 BFI National Archive

-The British Film Institute (BFI) is responsible for the UK's National Film and Television Archive.
-It also has extensive libraries of books, films, videos, stills and posters - this site explains how to access the material.
+The British Film Institute (BFI) is responsible for the UK's National Film and Television Archive, one of the largest film and television collections in the world.
+The Archive also has extensive libraries of books, films, videos, stills and posters - The website outlines the diverse content of the Archive and explains how to access material.

 British Council Film Collection